 The Lyric is fully equipped with elevators to the Main House, Studio and Reuben Foundation Wing.

-The Lyric has a range of toilet facilities available including all-gender toilets, private accessible toilets in our café, on the Stalls level, on our balcony level near the creative space, and a ‘Changing Places’ toilet in the Reuben Foundation Wing.
-We also have a baby change facility on our first floor near the entrance to the Reuben Foundation Wing.
+The Lyric has a range of toilet facilities available including all-gender, gender specific and private accessible toilets in our café, on the Stalls level, on our balcony level near the creative space, and a ‘Changing Places’ toilet in the Reuben Foundation Wing.
+We also have a baby change facility and accessible toilet on our first floor near the entrance to the Reuben Foundation Wing.

 Buying a Ticket